-Unemployment Insurance and Geographical Mobility: Evidence from a Quasi-Natural Experiment (Job Market Paper) The Spanish Association of Labor Economics awarded this paper with the Luis Toharia Grant 2019
+Unemployment Insurance and Geographical Mobility: Evidence from a Quasi-Natural Experiment (Job Market Paper) This paper received the Luis Toharia Grant 2019 by the Spanish Association of Labor Economics and the II Nada es Gratis Prize for Job Market Papers in Economics

 This paper investigates the effect of unemployment insurance (UI) generosity on the geographic mobility of unemployed workers.
 Identification is based on an unanticipated 10 p.p. cut in the UI replacement rate that affected workers starting an unemployment spell after July 14, 2012.
 Using administrative data from social security records and a regression discontinuity design, I find that the UI reduction increased the probability to migrate to a different province by 4 percentage points, a 24 percent increase of the pre-reform mean.
 Movements towards big cities of young educated men without family responsibilities drive the results.
 These findings suggest that generous UI likely creates frictions to labor market adjustments.